celo-org/Proof-of-Ship/5/personalized-feedback/proof_of_ship_feedback.md

 **General Feedback:**
 - please use the video as the chance to share updates from the last month and what you worked on.
-- doesn't need to be techncial, can also be user testing etc.
+- doesn't need to be technical, can also be user testing etc.
 - updates on partnership with bibyt is exciting.
 - go for it! you are on the right path.
 - Make sure to check the technical feedback.